-Stored under those moderate temperatures, most types of boxed chocolates will retain their quality for at least 6 to 9 months, even after they been opened.*
+How long does a box of chocolates last at room temperature?
+Stored under those moderate temperatures, most types of boxed chocolates will retain their quality for at least 6 to 9 months, even after they been opened.

 If the climate in your home is routinely above 70° Fahrenheit and humid — or if you can’t polish off an entire box of chocolates within a few months — your next best option is to refrigerate or freeze your boxed chocolates.

+How long do boxed chocolates last in the fridge or freezer?
 As a general rule, refrigerating chocolate can extend its shelf life by at least 25%, while freezing can prolong it by 50% or more.
 Place the original box in a heavy-duty plastic freezer bag, seal it tightly and then refrigerate for up to one year, or freeze for up to 18 months for best quality.
 Thaw frozen chocolates in the refrigerator.